Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-keyvault-certificates/README.md

     custom:         # The file location where you store the custom certificate
 ```

-### Side-loading certificates
+### ClassPath certificates

-This starter allows you to side-load certificates by supplying them as part of
+This starter allows you to load certificates as classpath certificates by supplying them as part of
 the application.

-To side-load add your certificates to the `src/main/resources/keyvault` folder.
+Add the certificate to `src/main/resources/keyvault` as classpath certificates.

 Notes:
 1. The alias (certificate name) is constructed from the filename of the